-Turn the main gas valve toggle switch (See Figures 53 & 54) within the unit to the "OFF" position.
+Flip the switch on main gas valve within the unit to the "OFF" position.
 Turn the external gas valve to "ON".
 Purge the air from the gas lines.
-After purging, check all gas connections for leaks with a soapy solution - DO NOT CHECK WITH AN OPEN FLAME.
+After purging, Check all gas connections for leaks with a soapy solution - DO NOT CHECK WITH AN OPEN FLAME.

 Allow 5 minutes for any gas that might have escaped to dissipate.
 LP Gas being heavier than air may require forced ventilation.
-Turn the toggle switch on the gas valve in the unit to the "ON" position.
+Flip the switch on the gas valve in the unit to the "ON" position.